Principles

 Methodology & Process

-• Adaptive methodology: Choose the right framework (Scrum, Kanban, Waterfall, hybrid) based on context.
+• Adaptive methodology: Choose the right framework (Safe, Scrum, Kanban, Waterfall, hybrid) based on context.
+Agentic development is exposing the limits of human-centric processes.

 • Realistic planning with buffers: Include reasonable margins for unexpected events.